A Higher-Order Generalized Singular Value Decomposition for Rank Deficient Matrices: Conclusion

-We bounded the eigenvalues of $T_\pi$ ($S_\pi$) and showed that the extremal eigenvalues are attained iff the corresponding eigenvectors are right singular vectors for each $Q_i$ ($A_i$) associated with a particular singular value.
+The choice of adding a multiple of $\xTx{A}$ was motivated by the relationship between $S_{\pi}$ and $T_{\pi}$, which yielded the same relationship than in~\cite{HOGSVD} for $\pi =0$.
+We bounded the eigenvalues of $T_\pi$ and showed that the extremal eigenvalues are attained iff the corresponding eigenvectors are standard right singular vectors for each $Q_i$ associated with a particular singular value.
 This led to the definition of the common and isolated HO-CSD (HO-GSVD) subspaces.
 In Appendix~\ref{app:T}, we also showed that if the $Q_i$ share a right singular vector $v$ associated with a zero singular value for $P$ matrices $Q_i$ and with an identical singular value for the other $N-P$ matrices $Q_j$, then $T_\pi$ will have a particular eigenvalue $\tau(P)$ associated with the eigenvector $v$.
 Future research could investigate whether a biconditional (``iff$\,$") connection holds.

+The parameter $\pi$ was assumed to be positive, but otherwise left unspecified.
+The common and isolated HO-CSD and HO-GSVD subspaces are identified irrespective of the value of $\pi$, but other right basis vectors can be rotated for increasing values of $\pi$, and we have investigated the behavior of these vectors for $\pi\rightarrow 0$ and $\pi\rightarrow\infty$.
+For $\pi\rightarrow 0$, the eigenvectors of $T_\pi$ are solely determined by the rank-deficient $Q_i$, whereas for $\pi\rightarrow\infty$, the eigenvectors of $T_\pi$ converge to those of the mean of symmetrized products of $\xTx{Q_i}$ and $\xTx{Q_j}$.

+In addition, the choice of $\pi$ also affects the condition number of $\xTx{Q_i}+\pi I$, which must be inverted to obtain $T_\pi$, as well as the range of admissible eigenvalues of $T_\pi$, $\tau_\text{max}-\tau_\text{min}$.
+A large $\pi$ improves the conditioning of $\xTx{Q_i}+\pi I$, but also tightens the range of eigenvalues, which can lead to a wrong estimate of the common or isolated subspaces in the presence of numerical errors.
+The optimal choice of $\pi$ remains unclear and future research could investigate the role of the weight $\pi$.

+The majority of our developments were based on the HO-CSD.
+Using the QR factorization of $A=[\trans{A}_1,\dots,\trans{A}_N\trans{]}$, each $A_i$ was represented as $A_i=Q_i R$ and our findings were developed for $Q_1,\dots,Q_N$, which required $A$ to have full column rank.
+For rank-deficient $A$, we have shown how $A$ can be padded using an additional matrix $A_{N+1}$ to guarantee that $\det(R)\neq 0$.
+The properties of $A_1,\dots,A_N$ were inferred from the HO-CSD, which allowed to avoid computing the inverse of a potentially ill-conditioned $R$, but a full factorization still requires to invert the terms $\xTx{Q_i}+\pi I$, which can lead to significant numerical errors for large-scale matrices.
+Future research could focus on finding a possibly iterative algorithm that finds the eigenvectors of $T_\pi$ without the need for inverting the terms $\xTx{Q_i}+\pi I$.